 Titles Listed in the Application File Names for the Digital Copies of the Works

-The Birthday Party the_birthday_party.pdf

-The Dinner Party the_dinner_party.pdf
+The Dinner Party the dinner party.pdf

-The Wedding Party the_wedding_party.pdf
+The Wedding Party the wedding party.pdf

 The digital files must be combined in a single .zip folder containing all of the works being registered.
 The applicant must upload the .zip folder to the electronic registration system.
 The size of the .zip folder must not exceed 500 megabytes; if necessary, the digital files may be compressed to comply with this limitation.